-Most professional linguists use Computer Assisted Translation (CAT) tools to efficiently manage translation projects.
+Most professional linguists use Computer Assisted Translation (CAT) tools to manage translation projects.
 One of the benefits of CAT tools is their ability to create and maintain client-specific translation memories (TMs).
 Each project is saved in a database of matching source/target segments.
 When a client submits a new translation request, the content is compared to the content in the TM that was saved from prior jobs.
 The TM retrieves and auto-populates target text for segments whose translations were already on file.

 The value of recycled translations is defined in terms of matches that are assessed using percentages.
 If there is a sentence that previously translated in full, the match percentage will be 100%.
 In case of segments to translate with a 100% match against the TM, the translator’s workload is reduced to only checking / proofreading in context.
 Matches between 99% and 75%, called “fuzzy matches,” alert the translator that small but potentially significant changes were made.
 Segments without existing matches (lower than 75%) need to be translated in full, and these translations become part of the TM for the next projects.
 Long-term clients who use a lot of boilerplate language benefit most from their TMs because they improve consistency and reduce translation costs.

 Neural Machine Translation is a technology that works alongside CAT tools, especially for content with less than 75% TM match.
 In addition to auto-populating content from previously translated texts, NMT uses deep learning methods to analyze the content of a corpus and use those insights to predict and propose translations for new source content.
-For non-specialized content, generic NMT engines often produce satisfactory translation output, but for specialized subjects, the engines have to be trained for each language pair.
+For non-specialized content, generic NMT engines often produce satisfactory automated translation output, but for specialized subjects, the engines have to be trained for each language pair.
 This “training” (aimed at the deep learning process) requires a significant volume of pre-existing approved translations.
 This is why NMT is not equally suited for all language pairs.
 During training, the output is reviewed by professional translators who carefully review and edit the automated output and feed the corrections back into the system to hone its accuracy.
 This process requires an investment of time and resources.

 Even after the system has been trained, there is no guarantee of accuracy and fluency if there is no “human in the loop.”
 Post-editing of NMT output by human translators is essential to ensure accuracy and fluency.

 The accuracy and fluency of automated translation output depends on several factors.
 Beyond the quality of the training corpus, a key factor is the quality of the source content.
-Unambiguous, plainly written source texts are best suited for machine translation.
+Unambiguous, plainly written source texts are best suited for automated translation.
 Source materials created using style guides, glossaries and controlled language result in better translations.

 Non-specialized NMT engines produce acceptable translations for general content, but neural machine translation will produce the best results when trained to operate for a specific client within a particular industry, working from source material that was created using glossaries and controlled language.
 Overall, it is better suited for unvarnished technical content.